emregurdrama/emregurdrama/README.md

  ### Hi, I’m Recep Emre 👋
  ### Frontend Developer
--I aim to add value to myself and the environment.
+- I aim to add value to myself and the environment.
 I am in by applying the educational infrastructure that I gained in the Computer Engineering undergraduate department of Sakarya University in my business life.
 I'm interested in Web